-If you're short on time and can only visit one of these melodious houses, however, spring for Mozarts Gerburtshaus.
-There, you'll see Wolfgang's childhood violin, portraits and family letters.
+If you're short on time and can only visit one of these melodious houses, however, spring for Mozarts Geburtshaus.
+On display there are exhibits like Wolfgang's childhood violin, portraits and family letters.
 Exhibits are stretched among three levels: Visitors learn about Mozart's family and birth on the third floor, progress to his opera-composing period on the second, and get an insight into his everyday family life on the final ground floor.
 Travelers claim all of the exhibits are extremely informative and interesting, even if you aren't big on classical music.